jameslnewell/tradie/README.md

 ### webpack

+Overall the changes are quite minor.
+Continue reading about the minor breaking changes:

 **user:**

 - break: remove `tradie init` command and templating - its really a separate concern and there's better tools out there that do the scaffolding, and having tradie installed locally and globally often lead to user errors